computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/Instagram/readme.md

       - Push model for users with few(er) follows.
     - Approach 2
       - Server pushes updates to all users at certain max frequency.
-      - Users wil lot of follows/updates pull data.
+      - Users with lot of follows/updates pull data.

 Also check Facebook Newsfeed problem.